mckennapsean/dissertation/content/07-reflect.md

-Using a different dataset, our collaborator visualized the expression levels of different exons in the same two brain regions, as shown in the bottom-half of [@fig:gene-case-study].
+Using a different dataset, our collaborator visualized the expression levels of 120,000 exons across the same two brain regions, as shown in the bottom-half of [@fig:gene-case-study].
-\al{how many samples? why many samples? what are they?} \al{what is the data? why do exon level comparison?} \al{is exon level useful, why?} \al{are you comparing exons from different genes?}
 This particular dataset contains
 60,000 exons in each brain region, for a total of 120,000 variables, with each variable containing